deepthi566/farm-care/README.md

 # FARM CARE

-**Farm Care** Farm Care is a full-stack web application designed to connect farmers directly with customers, facilitating the seamless listing, browsing, and purchasing of agricultural products.
+**Farm Care**  is a full-stack web application designed to connect farmers directly with customers, facilitating the seamless listing, browsing, and purchasing of agricultural products.
 The platform provides role-based access, allowing farmers to manage products and customers to browse, view details, and manage their cart.

 This project demonstrates skills in **React**, **Node.js**, **Express**, **MongoDB**, and modern responsive UI design.
 Perfect for showcasing on a resume as a full-stack development project.